influxdata/terraform-aws-influx/modules/install-kapacitor/README.md

 # Kapacitor Install Script

 Kapacitor is a Real-Time Streaming Data Processing Engine.
-This folder contains a script for installing Kapacitor Enterprise and its dependencies.
+This folder contains a script for installing Kapacitor and its dependencies.

 This script has been tested on the following operating systems: